navidJadid/openease_js/README.md

 Apart from that, tests will of course still run in CI-environment.

-**IMPORTANT**: If dependencies are added or removed, they also have to removed from `openease_flask/webrob/static/package.json`.
+**IMPORTANT**: If dependencies are added or removed, they also have to be added to or removed from [`openease_flask/webrob/static/package.json`](https://github.com/navidJadid/openease_flask/blob/master/webrob/static/package.json).
 This is quite cumbersome, therefore we are working on a workaround.

 **TODO:**
 - add CI-test suite & add following lines to script in package.json: